solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 7. How many items does a craft yield and what affects it?

+### Craft yield

+Most recipes yield 1-4 items (2.5 on average).
+Exceptions to that tend to occur for high-tier recipes like T4 crafts as well as simple alchemy/processing, manufacturing etc., where recipes tend to yield 1 item per craft.
+The [table](#info-on-common-processing-recipes) below includes proc rates as well as other info for common processing recipes.
+You can also check proc rates by going to a [specific recipe](https://bdolytics.com/en/EU/processing/market/4651) on bdolytics.

 ### What affects the proc rate?
 **Proc rate is fixed and neither affected by mastery nor by whether you're regular or mass processing.
 One caveat: A certain processing level is required for some recipes to cap out the proc rate:**